 To keep in good standing, the agreement requires the Company to meet certain development milestones and pay an annual maintenance fee.
-All contractual requirements have been met as of September 30, 2020.
+All contractual requirements have been met as of March 31, 2021.

-As of September 30, 2020, the Phase 2 clinical trial milestone had been reached and a \$50,000 liability to WSU was recorded.
+During the year ended December 31, 2020, the Phase 2 clinical trial milestone had been reached and a payment of \$50,000 to WSU was recorded.